tldr-pages/tldr/pages/windows/diskpart.md

 > Disk, volume and partition manager.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/diskpart>.

-- Run diskpart by itself in an administrative command prompt to enter its command line.
+- Run diskpart by itself in an administrative command prompt to enter its command line:

 `diskpart`